fuzziqersoftware/resource_dasm/README.md

           parameters in the output if it turns out that these are somehow configurable.
-    *K -- Not all opcodes are implemented; some more esoteric opcodes may be diassembled as "<<unimplemented>>".
-The disassembler attempts to find exported functions by parsing the jump table in the CODE 0 resource, but if this resource is missing or not in the expected format, it silently skips this step.
+    *K -- Not all opcodes are implemented; some more esoteric opcodes may be disassembled as "<<unimplemented>>".
+    *L -- The disassembler attempts to find exported functions by parsing the jump table in the CODE 0 resource, but if this resource is missing or not in the expected format, it silently skips this step.
 Generally, if any "export_X:" labels appear in the disassembly, then export resolution succeeded and all of the labels should be correct (otherwise they will all be missing).

 If resource_dasm fails to convert a resource, or doesn't know how to, it will produce the resource's raw data instead.